- City Hall

 From swim programs, family trails days, children's after-school programs, to senior's socials and fitness, we work to offer recreational programs accessible to many different age groups and capabilities.

-please click on the title for full description
+please click on the program title for full description - click here for online registration information

 Fun Van is a mobile fun program for children.
 Games and activities are aimed to keep children engaged and excited for summer fun.